 Michael Stanley is the treasurer for KAAN.
 He was adopted from Korea when he was six and grew up with his sister Susan, also a Korean adoptee, and parents Joyce and Wray.
 He is a certified financial planner with Morgan Stanley and board member of Ta-ri, a group celebrating Korean culture and community in south central Pennsylvania.
 He lives in Elverson, PA, with his children.

-Jenn is an adult adoptee born in Pusan, South Korea.
-She has attended three KAAN conferences and is excited to share her experiences.
+Jenn is an adult Korean adoptee.
+She was born in Pusan, South Korea.
+This will be her sixth KAAN conference and she is excited to share her experiences.
 She currently lives in Pennsylvania with her husband and two children.

-Terra is a widely published author of Cherokee, Delaware, Seneca and white ancestry, whose work is shaped and infused by her identity as a mixed blood in both white and American Indian societies.
-With her husband, she raised three children who are now adults, two of whom were adopted from Korea.
-Terra's memoir "Pushing up the Sky, published by KAAN, is widely anthologized.
+Terra Trevor (Western Band Cherokee, Delaware, Seneca) is a mother, grandmother and a widely published author whose work is shaped and infused by her identity as a mixed-blood in white and American Indian societies.
+With her husband she raised three children, who are now grown, two of whom were adopted from Korea.
+Terra's memoir "Pushing up the Sky," published by KAAN, is widely anthologized.

 Alex Wager is a working animator and designer in NYC where he has worked for companies such as Tiffany's and Diane von Furstenberg, and is currently directing and animating a short film.
 He has also been involved with many adoptee organizations over the years, most recently at Camp Mujigae where he served as Co-Director in 2014.

 Born and educated through college in South Korea, she has worked as a clinical psychologist in Michigan for almost 40 years.
 She is the author of Birth is More than Once: The Inner World of Adopted Korean Children and the primary editor of After the Morning Calm: Reflections of Korean Adoptees.
 Her new book, Asian Americans in Michigan, is released in 2015.